Valais witch trials

 The Valais witch trials consisted of a witch-hunt and a series of witch trials which took place in the Valais (the House of Savoy and the prince-bishopric of Sion), today part of Switzerland, beginning in 1428.
 The Valais witch-hunt is the first of the systematic campaigns which would become much more widespread in the decades to come, initiating the period of witch trials in Europe.

 The persecutions started in French-speaking Lower Valais (House of Savoy and prince-bishopric of Sion) and spread to German-speaking Upper Valais and to nearby valleys in the Western Alps.
 They subsided after six to eight years (c.
-1434/6), but the phenomenon spread further afield from here, to Vaud, Fribourg, Neuchatel, and beyond.
+1434/6), but the phenomenon spread further afield from here, to Vaud, Fribourg, Neuchâtel, and beyond.

 History

 Although occasional burning of witches (hexen) is recorded in Switzerland since the beginning of the 15th century, the Valais trials of 1428 are the first event in which the accusation of sorcery leads to systematic persecution with hundreds of victims executed.